Malphaet/yourScpts/README.md

 	_install=yourRecipe

-And override some inner methods:
+You can override some inner methods:

 	class yourRecipe(recipe):
 		def install(self,path):